seanmwv/subgen-cli/README.md

 # Subgen CLI

+## Overview

-A standalone command-line interface for automated subtitle generation using OpenAI's Whisper AI.
-Generates high-quality subtitles for video and audio files.
+A standalone command-line interface for automated subtitle generation derived from [McCloudS' Subgen](https://github.com/McCloudS/subgen).
+Uses OpenAI's Whisper to generate high-quality subtitles for video and audio files.

-## Features
+## Raison d'être

-- **Automatic Speech Recognition**: Uses Whisper AI for accurate transcription
-- **Multiple Whisper Models**: Support for tiny, base, small, medium, and large models
-- **100+ Languages**: Comprehensive language support with automatic detection
-- **Multi-track Support**: Handle files with multiple audio tracks
-- **CPU & GPU**: Works on CPU or NVIDIA GPUs with CUDA
-- **Flexible Output**:
-  - SRT format for videos
-  - LRC format for audio files
-  - Word-level highlighting (karaoke-style)
-- **Translation**: Transcribe in original language or translate to English
-- **Customizable**: Control output naming, directory, and subtitle formatting
+Subgen has all kinds of server integration built-in which I did not need.
+This tool allows me to automate/pipeline subtitle generation for my media library.
+There are a few existing tools which achieve the same thing like, for example, [auto subs](https://github.com/mateusz-kow/auto-subs) (which has more features and is generally more robust), but I only found these alternatives [after I had started working on this fork](https://en.wikipedia.org/wiki/Sunk_cost).

 ## Installation